PM asks CMs to implement Minorities Welfare Programme

 New Delhi, Sep 11 (UNI) Prime Minister Manmohan Singh has urged the Chief Ministers of all states and Union Territories to fix targets for each of programme under the new 15-point programme for the welfare of minorities.

-Dr Singh asked them to give fair share to minorities in the central and state government jobs.
+Dr Singh asked them to give a fair share to minorities in the central and state government jobs.

-The programme should pay''due attention at the highest level,'' he said in a letter to the chief ministers.
+The programme should pay ''due attention at the highest level,'' he said in a letter to the Chief Ministers.